maxleungtszchun/NordVPN-MacCLI/README.md

 EOF

 git clone --depth 1 https://github.com/maxleungtszchun/NordVPN-MacCLI.git
+# you must use zsh for sourcing this script
 source ./NordVPN-MacCLI/nordvpn.sh

 # the script automatically selects the best server of the country specified